conanhujinming/tips_for_interview/README.md

 All interview skills and tips are based on a solid foundation: the interviewer is already qualified enough.
 In 2018, I worked as an intern at a startup company, and I interviewed several candidates during the autumn.
 As far as I am concerned, if the interviewer is not qualified enough, it is not quite meaningful to learn these tips or tricks: an experienced interviewer can easily ask an interview some follow-up questions to check it.
 Interview skills and experience are meaningful, but **learning these skills can only help a qualified interviewer, instead of a unqualified one, to exert their strength to a greater extent**. **There is no shortcut to learning: nothing replaces hard work.** I hope that every interviewer can understand this truth as soon as possible.

 On the other hand, there are exactly some students suffering from the lack of interview skills: they are quite qualified, but for some reasons they do not perform well in the interview.
+In my opinion, the key to the interview is that the interviewer should realize that this is not only a test, but also a conversation that is full of communication and communication.
 This article is intended to summarize some of the general interview skills and tips for such students.

 ## Programming Part